kacos2000/WindowsTimeline/README.md

    * **[Instructions](http://www.sqlitetutorial.net/download-install-sqlite/)** *(How To Download & Install SQLite)*
        * ![command-line shell](http://www.sqlitetutorial.net/wp-content/uploads/2018/04/SQLite3-Help-command.png)

-       **Note** *- After you install the latest SQLite3.exe, check the version from inside powershell by running `SQLite3.exe -version` (you may already have an older version in your Path - you can check that by running     [FindSQLite3.ps1](https://github.com/kacos2000/WindowsTimeline/blob/master/FindSQLite3.ps1))*
+       **Note1** *- After you install the latest SQLite3.exe, check the version from inside powershell by running `SQLite3.exe -version` (you may already have an older version in your Path - you can check that by running     [FindSQLite3.ps1](https://github.com/kacos2000/WindowsTimeline/blob/master/FindSQLite3.ps1))*<br>
+        **Note2** *- (Not the fastest - takes ~16min for a 10500 entry db)*

   ### - **[WindowsTimeline.ps1](https://github.com/kacos2000/WindowsTimeline/blob/master/WindowsTimeline.ps1)** ###
   Powershell script to check the Platform DeviceID values in the database against the HKCU DeviceCache entries in the registry. *(From testing, it seems that Type 9 entries are Full Sized PCs while Type 15 entries are Laptops)*.
 It is evident that after a while Platform Device IDs representing a specific device change.

    ![.ps1 results](https://raw.githubusercontent.com/kacos2000/WindowsTimeline/master/WT.JPG)

    ### - **[WinTimelineLocal.ps1](https://github.com/kacos2000/WindowsTimeline/blob/master/WinTimelineLocal.ps1)** ###
    Powershell script that runs a simplied SQLite query against one of the local ActivitiesCache.db's available to the user, and adds info for the PlatformID from the registry.
+Json fields are parsed with Powershell's convertfrom-json.
    ### - **[WinTimelineOffline.ps1](https://github.com/kacos2000/WindowsTimeline/blob/master/WinTimelineOffline.ps1)** ###
    Powershell script that runs a simplied SQLite query against any user selected ActivitiesCache.db, and adds info for the PlatformID from a related, user selected NTUser.dat file.
+Json fields are parsed with Powershell's convertfrom-json.
  __________________________________________________________________________________________